xorann/BigWigs-improved/MC/readme.txt

 Shazzrah

-Teleport Timer missing
-counterspell timer missing
-deaden magic warning missing
+Teleport Timer to be tested (check time) counterspell timer to be tested deaden magic warning missing